aquaproj/aquaproj.github.io/blog/2021-09-08-introduction.md

 ```

 The version of tool is changed seamlessly.
-You don't have to execute `aqua`.
+You don't have to execute `clivm`.

-By adding `aqua.yaml` in each Git repositories, you can manage tools for each repositories.
+By adding `clivm.yaml` in each Git repositories, you can manage tools for each repositories.
 Developers can use the same version, which prevents the problem due to the difference of tool versions.
-aqua supports both MacOS and Linux, so even if you are working on MacOS and CI is run on Linux, you can manage tools with the same aqua.yaml.
+clivm supports both MacOS and Linux, so even if you are working on MacOS and CI is run on Linux, you can manage tools with the same clivm.yaml.

-aqua installs tools in `~/.local/share/clivm` and shares tools across multiple `aqua.yaml`, so the same version of the same tool is installed only at once.
+clivm installs tools in `~/.local/share/clivm` and shares tools across multiple `clivm.yaml`, so the same version of the same tool is installed only at once.
 It saves time and disk usage.

-aqua supports the Global configuration.
+clivm supports the Global configuration.
 This is useful to install tools in your laptop regardless the specific project.
 Like `dotfiles`, it is good to manage the Global Configuration with Git and share it with your multiple laptops.

 ## Registry

-aqua supports the Sharable Configuration mechanism named `Registry`.
+clivm supports the Sharable Configuration mechanism named `Registry`.

 You can install jq with the simple configuration.